shruthi565/PRODIGY_DS_02/README.md

 * Checked for missing values.
 * Handled missing Age values using the median.
 * Handled missing Embarked values using the mode.
-* Removed the Cabin column because of a large number of missing values.
 * Checked and removed duplicate records.
 * Converted categorical columns into appropriate data types.